At the Zenith of the Veneration of Diana

 “ The brave heroine will also lie in wait for the game

-From the zenith of the adoration of Diana for Sigrid Schwenk lasting from about 1680 till 1850:
+by theme and size closely related to items Th.
+1110 & (only Schwarz) 1448 along with their variants 1113/14 from the zenith of the veneration of Diana for Sigrid Schwenk lasting from about 1680 till 1850:

 “ Still for the kings and princes who ordered the (baroque) palaces, as for the artists who decorated them